 Students are expected to be in their seats ready to begin work five minutes after the morning bell and five minutes after the noon-recess bell.
 Students are marked tardy if they are not in the classroom within the time specified.

-1. At ten days absent and/or ten tardies, parents will receive a letter indicating the total days absent and the total number of tardies recorded.
+1. At three days absent and/or ten tardies, parents will receive a letter indicating the total days absent and the total number of tardies recorded.
 The Principal will then confer with the parents to determine the circumstances surrounding the absences and/or tardies and to determine if further action is necessary.